Fact Sheet FS1285

 Learning Styles

-• Visual learning is the predominant learning style of individuals with developmental disabilities.
-Visual learners learn better by watching rather than listening and tend to remember details better that they can see.
+- Visual learning is the predominant learning style of individuals with developmental disabilities.
+Visual learners learn better by watching rather than listening and tend to remember details better that can be seen.
 When working with visual learners, be sure to utilize visual objects such as graphs, charts, pictures, objects, lists, and written instructions.

 Optimizing Learning in an Inclusive Environment